lukso-network/docs/docs/guides/digital-assets/transfer-lsp7-digital-asset.md

 ### Step 2 - Instantiate contracts

-At this point, the `LSP7Mintable`, `UniversalProfile`, `KeyManager` contracts are being prepared for the following interactions.
+At this point, the `LSP7Mintable` and `UniversalProfile` contracts are being prepared for the following interactions.
 Construct an instance of a contract, using _contract ABI_ and _contract address_.

 <Tabs>